World AIDS Day 2014

 World AIDS Day is a day dedicated to commemorate those who have passed on and to raise awareness about AIDS and the global spread of the HIV virus.

 The first World AIDS Day was held in 1988 after health ministers from around the world met in London, England and agreed to such a day as a way of highlighting the enormity of the AIDS pandemic and nations’ responsibility to ensure universal treatment, care and support for people living with HIV and AIDS.

 Led by the World AIDS Campaign organization, the theme for World AIDS Day 2014 is ”Getting to zero.”
 Zero New HIV Infections.
 Zero Discrimination and Zero AIDS-related deaths.

-According to the UNAIDS Report on the global AIDS epidemic 2013, 1.6 million people worldwide died of AIDS-related illnesses in 2012.
-By 2012, an estimated 35.3 million people around the world were living with HIV.
+According to the The Gap Report from UNAIDS, 1.5 million people worldwide died of AIDS-related illnesses in 2013.
+By the end of 2013, an estimated 35 million people around the world were living with HIV.